 Even when you want something very badly—a new career, for example—it’s not always enough to get you to take the steps to begin.
-Today we’re going to talk about confidence, and where to find it.
-Read on…
+Here we look at how to find the confidence to get started in copywriting.

 I wish I could tell you that there was some magical incantation or elixir that would instantly give you confidence.
 There just isn’t.

 But there are two things that, when combined, can help carry you through even when you’re not feeling confident.

 First, you need to know your “Big Why.”
 Why do you want to become a copywriter?
 What about your life are you trying to change?